TeyKra/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-This repository contains four branches, each dedicated to a specific reinforcement learning lab.
+This repository contains 7 branches, each dedicated to a specific reinforcement learning lab.

 ## Branches and Labs